 1 cup chopped pecans

 Directions: Spray or grease the chicken cooker.
 Cover the bottom of the cooker with chopped pecans.
-Cut the dough into 1-inch pieces and place on top of the pecans.
+Cut the dough into 1-inch pieces and place it on top of the pecans.
 Melt butter and add brown sugar, pour mixture over the biscuits in the pan.
 Bake for 40 minutes at 350 degrees, remove from oven.
-Turn the cooker upside down on a large serving plate .
+Turn the cooker upside down on a large serving plate.
 Enjoy!`